awslabs/graphstorm/python/graphstorm/gconstruct/README.md

 If `feature_name` is not provided, `feature_col` is used as the feature name.
 If the feature transformation generates multiple tensors, `feature_name` becomes the prefix of the names of the generated tensors.
+* `out_dtype` specifies the data type of the transformed feature. `out_dtype` is optional.
+If it is not set, no data type casting is applied to the transformed feature.
+If it is set, the output feature will be cast into the corresponding data type.
+Now only flaot16 and float32 are supported.
 * `transform` specifies the actual feature transformation.
 This is a dictionary and its `name` field indicates the feature transformation.
 Each transformation has its own argument.
 The list of feature transformations supported by the pipeline